ray-project/ray/python/ray/tune/README.rst

 Using ray.tune for deep neural network training
 -----------------------------------------------

-With only a couple changes, you can parallelize any existing training script with Ray.tune.
+With only a couple changes, you can parallelize evaluation of any existing Python script with Ray.tune.

 First, you must define a ``train(config, status_reporter)`` function in your script.
 This will be the entry point which Ray will call into.